nibafanfan/Medical-Image-Analysis-Project/README.md

 # Medical-Image-Analysis-Project
-Medical Image Analysis Brain fMRI Synthesis Project (From T1w and T2w to FA and ADC)
+Medical Image Analysis Brain fMRI Synthesis Project (From T1w and T2w to FA and ADC).
+I collaborated with nbarnes on this project.

 Try out with sample data and code folders